-- C1.10.1 Orange County shall continue to implement an energy conservation program that requires new developments to incorporate energy efficient buildings and site design techniques to the extent practical and feasible.
+- C1.10.1 Orange County shall continue to develop energy conservation programs that require new developments to incorporate energy efficient buildings and site design techniques to the extent practical and feasible.
 Preliminary Subdivision Plans and Development Plans and all commercial plans shall include a list of the energy efficient measures that will be incorporated into the buildings and used in the site design techniques.
-If the developer can show that a 15% higher energy performance will be achieved (on an annual basis) over the existing code required building practices then the comprehensive plan goal cited above, "to the extent practical and feasible," will be met.
-Refer to the Florida Green Commercial Building Standard and the Leadership in Energy and Environmental Design (LEED) Green Building Rating System standards for guidance.
+If a developer can show that a 15% higher energy performance will be achieved (on an annual basis) over the existing code required building practices then the comprehensive plan goal cited above, "to the extent practical and feasible," will be met.
+Refer to the green buildings standards such as Florida Green Commercial Building Standards and the Leadership in Energy and Environmental Design (LEED) Green Building Rating System standards for guidance.
 Another option to comply with this policy is to achieve an energy certification from one of the organizations listed above that is at least equivalent to the 15% goal stated above.
 (Added 12/00, Ord.
-00-25-r) - C1.10.2 Orange County shall continue to diversify the County fleet through the use of hybrid vehicles and alternative fuel vehicles as they become available on the market.
-The County shall continue to closely monitor vehicle manufacturers alternate fuel programs and consider such vehicles when purchasing new fleet vehicles.
-It is anticipated that plug-in electric hybrid cars will be made available on the market and they will be incorporated into the fleet as appropriate.
-The County will continue to participate with manufacturer testing of hydrogen powered buses and fueling facilities.
-The County will promote the use of all these vehicles by the general public by encouraging the construction of the necessary infrastructure.
+00-25-r) - C1.10.2 Orange County shall continue to pursue the reduction of greenhouse gases through increased fuel efficiency and diversification of the County fleet through the use of hybrid vehicles including electric vehicles and alternative fuel vehicles.
+The County will promote the use of these vehicles by the general public by encouraging the construction of the necessary infrastructure such as charging stations.
 (Added 8/92, Ord.
 92-24, Policy 1.10.2-r; Amended 6/10, Ord.
-10-07) - C1.10.3 Orange County shall investigate and implement alternative means of reducing the County's solid waste and dependency on fossil fuels. - C1.10.4 Orange County shall investigate and implement ways of reducing Styrofoam consumption throughout Orange County including its own facilities, in the interest of reducing harmful chlorofluorocarbon (CFC) discharge to the atmosphere. - C1.10.5 Orange County shall investigate and implement ways to reduce its new paper products consumption by such means as using recycled paper products. - C1.10.6 Orange County, shall continue to implement ways of reducing fossil fuel consumption in new County facilities by such means as including solar panels, solar water heaters, double or triple pane windows, wide roof eaves to maximize exterior wall shading, passive solar design concepts, and higher insulation values.
-Orange County shall offer incentives to builders/developers who demonstrate energy conservation in building design to include options that supplement existing utilities.
+10-07) - C1.10.3 Orange County shall investigate and implement alternative means of reducing the County's solid waste and dependency on fossil fuels. - C1.10.4 Orange County shall investigate and implement ways of reducing expanded polystyrene use throughout Orange County including its own facilities. - C1.10.5 Orange County shall investigate and implement ways to increase the use of recycled paper products. - C1.10.6 Orange County, shall continue to implement ways of reducing fossil fuel consumption in new County facilities by such means as including solar panels, solar water heaters, double or triple pane windows, wide roof eaves to maximize exterior wall shading, passive solar design concepts, and higher insulation values.
+Orange County shall investigate and consider incentives to property owners and builders/developers who demonstrate energy conservation in building design to include options that supplement existing utilities.
 Such incentives shall be included in the energy conservation program referenced in Conservation Policy C1.10.1.
 (Added 12/00, Ord.
 00-25)

-OBJ C1.11 Orange County shall protect and conserve groundwater quantity and quality by implementing the following policies.
+OBJ C1.11 Orange County shall protect and conserve groundwater quantity and quality.
+POLICIES